-- On the Settings tab, expand Channels & Business Hours, and then select the Edit icon next to the channel you want to edit.
+- Go to Admin settings, expand Channels and business hours, and then select the Edit icon next to the channel you want to edit.

-- Custom Display Name – Admins can customize the channel display name for all mediums, up to 255 characters.
-When you save the new channel display name, it is visible to all users in the channel selector in Conversation view.
+- Custom display name – Admins can customize the channel display name for all platforms, up to 255 characters.
+When you save the new channel display name, it is visible to all users in the channel selector under Conversation view.

-- Auto-Ownership – Agents can automatically own conversations after responding.
-When this option is disabled, conversation ownership must be manually assigned.
-When a conversation status is set to Resolved, all ownership is removed.
+- Auto-assignment – Agents can be automatically assigned conversations after they respond.
+When this option is disabled, the conversation must be manually assigned.
+When a conversation status is set to Resolved, it is unassigned.

-- Auto-Resolve New Queue - Automatically move conversations from the New queue to the Resolved queue.
+- Auto-resolve New queue - Automatically move conversations from the New queue to the Resolved queue.
 By default, all conversations older than 30 days are automatically resolved.
-You can change this default setting, and you can set different times for each channel.
+You can change the default setting, and you can set different times for each channel.

-- Auto-Resolve Pending Queue - Automatically move conversations from the Pending queue to the Resolved queue.
+- Auto-resolve Pending queue - Automatically move conversations from the Pending queue to the Resolved queue.
 By default, all conversations older than 30 days are automatically resolved.
-You can change this default setting, and you can set different times for each channel.
+You can change the default setting, and you can set different times for each channel.

-- Viewer – This role can move conversations to Pending or Resolved, view the channels they have access to, and add tags, notes, and topics to conversations.
-They can not reply to conversations.
+- Viewer – Agents with View access can move conversations to Pending or Resolved, view the channels they have access to, and add tags, notes, and topics to conversations.
+They can't reply to conversations.
 This role may be useful for training new agents.

-- Contributor –This role can move conversations to Pending or Resolved, view the channels they have access to, add tags, notes, and topics to conversations, and reply in conversations.
-Contributors do not have access to reports.
+- Contributor – Agents with Contributor access can move conversations to Pending or Resolved, view the channels they have access to, add tags, notes, and topics to conversations, and reply in conversations.
+Contributors don't have access to reports.

-- Supervisor – This role has all of the permissions a Contributor, as well as the ability to access the Reports tab.
-To view reports, a user must have the Supervisor role for the applicable channel.
+- Supervisor – Agents with Supervisor access have the same permissions as Contributors, as well access to Reports.
+To view reports, a user must have Supervisor access for the applicable channel.